agnjuh/k562-rnaseq-snakemake-workflow/README.md

 ## Notes

-The example dataset included in this repository is intended for **workflow demonstration and reproducibility testing**.
-The workflow is **generalisable** to other bulk mRNA-seq datasets with arbitrary numbers of biological replicates, experimental conditions, and reference genomes.
+The example dataset included in this repository is intended for **workflow demonstration, validation, and reproducibility testing**.
+The pipeline is **generalisable** to other bulk mRNA-seq experiments, supporting arbitrary numbers of biological replicates, experimental conditions, and reference genomes.

 ## Statistical considerations

-While the pipeline fully supports arbitrary numbers of biological replicates and complex experimental designs, the small number of samples used here limits statistical power for differential expression analysis.
-In practice, a larger number of biological replicates is recommended to obtain robust and well-powered results.
+Although the workflow fully supports complex experimental designs and multiple biological replicates, the limited sample size used in this example restricts statistical power for differential expression analysis.
+In practical applications, a larger number of biological replicates is recommended to ensure robust inference and reliable effect size estimation.

-Future extensions of this repository may include additional biological replicates or alternative datasets to further demonstrate statistical robustness.
+Future extensions of this repository may incorporate additional biological replicates or alternative datasets to further illustrate statistical robustness and downstream interpretability.